6 min read read

 print(f'Wrote {key}.json')

-For more complex nested structures where you need to split an inner array while preserving the parent structure:
+More complex nested structures require splitting inner array while preserving parent structure:

 import json